Petersomond1/ikoota/ikootaclient/README.md

+To find your public IP:   curl ifconfig.me

+Test Connection aws RDS mysql db
+You can test the connection from your terminal using the MySQL CLI:  mysql -h <RDS_ENDPOINT> -u <DB_USER> -p Replace <RDS_ENDPOINT>, <DB_USER>, and enter your password when prompted.
+If this works, your AWS RDS setup is okay.
+If not:

+ping ikoota-db.cvugpfnl4vcp.us-east-1.rds.amazonaws.com    (ping success)

 users membership application/signup process. membership with pending, granted, declined it will start with 'applied' for moments when new user signs up with profile (email, phone and username) upto their submitting of a pre-requisite survey, till moment of is_member granted/approved or declined. it will be the admin that will vet the survey result/answer submitted by the applicant before decision for is_member granted or declined.